canalplus/rx-player/doc/Getting_Started/MultiThreading.md

 ## Note about ES5 Environment

-The Worker file will use es2017 features which should be compatible to a majority of devices.
+The Worker file will use es2017 features which should be compatible with a majority of devices.

-However, some older devices might not be compatible with ES2017 yet still compatible to the WebWorker API (and thus could theoretically be compatible with the `MULTI_THREAD` feature).
+However, some older devices might not be compatible with ES2017 yet still compatible with the WebWorker API (and thus could theoretically be compatible with the `MULTI_THREAD` feature).

-If you need to provide support for the `MULTI_THREAD` feature on those platforms, we recommend that you [bundle the worker file on your side](./ImportableWorker.md) using a transpiler tool on in the process to make it compatible to ES5.
+If you need to provide support for the `MULTI_THREAD` feature on those platforms, we recommend that you [bundle the worker file on your side](./ImportableWorker.md) using a transpiler tool in the process to make it compatible with ES5.
 Examples of transpiler tools are [babel](https://babeljs.io/) and [swc](https://swc.rs/).